fish1219705/Teacher-Read/README.md

   - A View which uses server rendering to display a page that allows for a user to enter a new teacher
 - /Views/TeacherPage/DeleteConfirm.cshtml
   - A View which uses server rendering to display a “Confirm Delete” page for a teacher from the MySQL Database
+- /Views/TeacherPage/Edit.cshtml
+  - A View which uses server rendering to display a page that allows for a user to Update a teacher

 - Controllers/StudentAPIController.cs
   - A WebAPI Controller which allows to access information about students